 - Edit your messages when possible.
 It's almost always preferable to not need a link to see the whole message.
 If your total message is just a little over the 160 characters, you might want to take a moment to edit the content down to just under 160 characters.

 - Truncation tip: Omnilert will attempt to truncate the message at the nearest word that still allows the link to fit inside the 160 character payload.
-This usually happens about 120-130 characters into a message's content.
+This usually happens roughly 120-130 characters in a message's content.